Starbugstone/todoandco/README.md

  - making the tasks attached to a user
  - Adding user roles to the edit form
  - Allowing only the self user and the admin modify profile
+ - allow the update of a profile without resetting password
+ - personalised error pages
 ---------------------

 docker-compose exec php bin/console doctrine:fixtures:load -n